 All I know is, "Something old, something new, something borrowed something blue" will not ensure endless bliss.
 Nor does 'Wednesday is the "best day" to marry, though Monday is for wealth and Tuesday is for health' give you a detailed itinerary of dates and times when 'better or worse' may come into effect.
 I have no clue who implemented the practice of catching the bride's bouquet or why it means that you're next (initializing gag reflex).
 I just wish it would stop.
 I can't speak for the rest of you'll, but my rusty-ole butt is no puppy show.
-No matter how hyped the crowd is when 'Single Ladies' start to play, I'm not about to fall down over some flowers in the name superstition.
+No matter how hyped the crowd is when 'Single Ladies' starts to play, I'm not about to fall down over some flowers in the name of superstition.

 In my mind, finally understanding my childhood idioms was like unlocking the Matrix.
 However, some things in adulthood have me stumped.
-Like why does 'he who wants all, gets none' implies that it's almost a sin to 'seek more'.
+Like why does 'he who wants all, gets none' imply that it's almost a sin to 'seek more'.
 Though I think the 'wanting' is not the real crime.
 In my opinion, the catch-22 is when you're continually looking for 'better' when what one has, still works.
 That's the very definition of never being satisfied.
 To make something 'great again' suggests two things.
 One that it was great before and two, now it's not.
 In this case, like the proverbial kid, I have to ask, "How can you re-create something that already is?"
 I mean, if it ain't dead, why are you trying to resurrect it?
-Contrary to popular belief, single-hood, even more than its benefits, has a purpose.
+Contrary to popular belief, singlehood, even more than its benefits has a purpose.
 That bird in the hand remains more valuable than the one in the bush.
 Believe that.

 I know what I want & I want it now!

 When we get to the heart of the matter, it's apparent that you can't be both single and married simultaneously.
-You can only be one or the other, and the way things are looking, you'd better chose your struggle wisely.
+You can only be one or the other, and the way things are looking, you'd better choose your struggle wisely.